GamingCat9439/Image-Compare/README.md

-# Local Image Comparement Using AI 🤖
+# Local Image Comparator Using AI 🤖

 Offline Python desktop app for comparing two selected images and highlighting any detected changes. 🖼️